konradxmalinowski/Tic-Tac-Toe-game/README.md

 ## 🧠 Inspiration

-This project serves as a base for learning and experimenting with basic web technologies.
+This project serves as a base for learning and experimenting with React and basic web technologies.
 It is an ideal starting point for those who want to understand how to create simple browser games.

 ## 📄 License